Which AP test to take: AP Calculus or AP Statistics

 Prerequisites

 Both classes are excellent choices for college-bound students.
 However, AP Calculus and AP Statistics differ in prerequisites.
-While AP Statistics requires you to finish Algebra 1 (sometimes 2), AP Calculus requires you to complete Pre-Calculus beforehand.
+While AP Stats requires you to finish Algebra 1 (sometimes 2), AP Cal requires you to complete Pre-Calculus beforehand.
 If you’re currently a senior and must choose between the two, the prerequisites you have taken will determine which one you are able to take.
 However, if you’re passionate and interested in taking the subject you don’t have the prerequisite for it, it’s not the end of the world!
 The most straightforward solution is to discuss with your academic advisor the possibility to override the prerequisite.
 Calculus would be very difficult to take without already understanding the concepts learned in pre-calculus.
 However, if you studied these topics on your own, perhaps over the summer, or through an out of school program, you would have no problem taking the class.
-The same goes for AP Statistics, the most important concepts are learned in Algebra 1.
+The same goes for AP Stats, the most important concepts are learned in Algebra 1.
 Perhaps you took Algebra 1 then business mathematics classes after and your school has Algebra 2 as a prerequisite.
 If you can show your ability and understanding of main algebraic concepts, you can most likely take the Statistics class without obstacles.

 Content Difficulty